Stripe Phone Screen Interview: What It Tests and How to Pass

 Mistakes That Get You Cut

 Treating the interviewer as an audience.
 They're a collaborator.
 Ask questions.
 Use them when you're stuck.
-Candidates who treat the interviewer as a silent judge miss a resource that's literally right there, waiting to help.

 Coming in without Stripe context.
 If your "why Stripe" answer is generic and you've never thought about what idempotency means in a payments context, the recruiter screen catches it first.
-The technical screen confirms it.

 Further Reading